raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 This new format has distinct advantages over an RR-based format because it is more explicit and more compact.
-Each TLV definition is specific to the use case, and as a result contains no redundant or overloaded fields.
+Each TLV definition is specific to its use case, and as a result contains no redundant or overloaded fields.
-Importantly, it completely avoids conflating DNS Stateful Operations in anyway with normal DNS operations or with existing EDNS(0) based functionality.
+Importantly, it completely avoids conflating DNS Stateful Operations in any way with normal DNS operations or with existing EDNS(0)-based functionality.
 A goal of this approach is to avoid the operational issues that have befallen EDNS(0), particularly relating to middle-box behaviour.